-Everfi Understanding Mental Wellness: A Comprehensive Guide to Achieving Well-being
+Everfi Understanding Mental Wellness: A full breakdown to Achieving Well-being

 Everfi's Understanding Mental Wellness module is a valuable resource for learning about mental health, reducing stigma, and promoting well-being.
-This comprehensive guide delves into the key concepts covered in the module, providing detailed explanations and practical strategies to enhance your understanding and improve your mental health.
-This article will explore the core tenets of mental wellness, address common misconceptions, and offer actionable steps towards cultivating a healthier and more fulfilling life.
+This full breakdown looks at the key concepts covered in the module, providing detailed explanations and practical strategies to enhance your understanding and improve your mental health.
+Day to day, this article will explore the core tenets of mental wellness, address common misconceptions, and offer actionable steps towards cultivating a healthier and more fulfilling life.
 We will cover topics ranging from identifying mental health challenges to building resilience and seeking support.

 Understanding the Fundamentals of Mental Wellness